 The 26 GHz band was a millimetre wave (mmWave) band considered for International Mobile Telecommunications (IMT) allocation at the World Radiocommunications Conference in 2019.
 It is a milestone towards international agreement on the band for 5G wireless broadband technologies.

-The Minister for Communications, Cyber Safety and the Arts has made a declaration reallocating the frequency range 26 GHz (25.1 – 27.5 GHz) band for spectrum licensing in 29 cities and regional centres.
+The Minister for Communications, Urban Infrastructure, Cities and the Arts has made a declaration reallocating the frequency range 26 GHz (25.1 – 27.5 GHz) band for spectrum licensing in 29 cities and regional centres.

 Reviews and related information